bschulz81/AcceleratedLinearAlgebra/development/openmp/readme.txt

 No support for Strassen's algorithm on the gpu, as it needs many temporary files.
 These data would be organized in structs, but using structs and classes together with data that rests solely on gpu is prevented by the following compiler problem https://gcc.gnu.org/bugzilla/show_bug.cgi?id=120753

-The files here are an initial openmp port of the openacc code.

-On 13.02, I found a data race in compute_datalength.
-After fixing this, the code produces correct results everytime.

-On 17.02.2025, The algorithms for the gpu where rewritten such that they now use teams of threads as often as possible.
-The rewrite took Openmp's restrictions for the teams distribute pragma into account.

-Also, initial support for shared memory was added, but I was unable to test it, since my gpu has shared memory but is too old that clang would be able to use it.
-Due to Openmp's restrictions on the teams distribute pragma, the use of teams of threads is in some cases only possible with shared memory.

-On some cases with reductions, one unfortunately still has to use threads with parallel for.

-The library now compiles with -O3 with clang.

-Compilation with nvc++ seems to fail because nvc++ does not recognize #pragma omp begin declare target commands, even though this is openmp standard...

-gcc compilation fails due to the following compiler bugs  https://gcc.gnu.org/bugzilla/show_bug.cgi?id=118518 and https://gcc.gnu.org/bugzilla/show_bug.cgi?id=118794